OpenNebula/docs/source/deployment/open_cloud_storage_setup/ceph_ds.rst

 * Ancillary virtual machine files like context disks, deployment and checkpoint files are created at the nodes under ``/var/lib/one/datastores/``, make sure that enough storage for these files is provisioned in the nodes.

+* If you are going to deploy the machine with the disks in SSH mode, you have to take into account the space of the system datastore ``/var/lib/one/datastores/<ds_id>`` where ``ds_id`` is the ID of the System Datastore.

 .. _ceph_ds_templates: